TEN memorable moments from the north London derby

 Ahead of Sunday's match between Spurs and Arsenal, Adrian Kajumba picks out some iconic events from past meetings

-One of the Premier League’s biggest fixtures returns this weekend when Tottenham Hotspur and Arsenal resume hostilities in the first north London derby of the season at the Tottenham Hotspur Stadium on Sunday.
+One of the Premier League’s biggest fixtures returns on Sunday when Arsenal and Tottenham Hotspur resume hostilities in the north London derby at the Tottenham Hotspur Stadium.

 It is a huge rivalry that has featured countless unforgettable matches, goals, players and incidents down the years.